Want to jump straight to the answer? Here are the 6 types of hosting and best web host for each type:

 Shared hosting is a great choice for beginners and smaller websites.
 It’s cost-effective and doesn’t require lots of technical knowledge to get started.

-I’d recommend shared web hosting to websites that are on a tight budget.
-Bloggers and small business owners who have simple websites are great candidates for shared hosting.
+I’d recommend shared web hosting for simple websites–it’s all you need–or folks that are on a tight budget.
+Bloggers and small business owners are great candidates for shared hosting.
 Any website that doesn’t require too much on-site interaction or lots of resources will be fine with this hosting type.

 If you’re not expecting more than 10,000 or 20,000 monthly visits to your website, you can save some money by selecting a shared web hosting plan.